KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-09-18-AWS-DevOps-Pipeline-with-SonarQube-Docker-and-GitHub-Integration.md

 * **EC2 Instance for SonarQube**

 Create an EC2 instance and choose Ubuntu as the instance type.
+Make sure the Instance type has reached the minimum requirements for Sonarqube Intallation. (atleast t2.medium)
 ![Jenkins-Instance](/assets/images/favicon/EC2SONARQUBE1.PNG)

 ![Jenkins-Instance](/assets/images/favicon/EC2SONARQUBE2.PNG)